eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-09_memo-for-my-own-use-only-recording-saved-sbd-for-public-benefit-also-a-experiment-for-bot-voting-but-they-don-t-know.md

 - - -

-This page is synchronized from the post: [Memo for my own use only - recording saved SBD for public benefit - also a experiment for bot voting but they don't know](https://steemit.com/@deanliu/memo-for-my-own-use-only-recording-saved-sbd-for-public-benefit-also-a-experiment-for-bot-voting-but-they-don-t-know)
+This page is synchronized from the post: ['Memo for my own use only - recording saved SBD for public benefit - also a experiment for bot voting but they don''t know'](https://steemit.com/@deanliu/memo-for-my-own-use-only-recording-saved-sbd-for-public-benefit-also-a-experiment-for-bot-voting-but-they-don-t-know)